dmitryelj/SDR-Waterfall2Img/readme.md

 SDR-Waterfall2Img - universal SDR Waterfall Image Saver.

 # Usage
-Application is intended to process and save data from SDR receiver and save it in the waterfall format.
+Application is intended to process and save data from different SDR receiver and save it in the waterfall format.

 # Features:
 - Unlimited (almost) waterfall size and lots of parameters to tune